solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 technologies.
 As your skill level and administration needs mature, Azure has the right tool to match your needs.

-![Azure service management tool maturity progression.](media/azure-management-tool-maturity.png "Azure service management tool")
+![Azure service management tool maturity progression.]

 ### Azure Portal